 In rare cases, a third type of damages – called punitive damages – may apply.
 This payment is intended as a punishment for the defendant, not as a reimbursement for the victim’s losses.
 Courts do not award punitive damages unless the defendant’s actions were exceptionally reckless or willful.

-To determine the full amount you may be entitled to, discuss your case with an experienced attorney.
+To determine the full amount you may be entitled to, discuss your case with an experienced head on collision attorney in Chicago.
 At Willens Law Offices, we are thoroughly knowledgeable in legal remedies for accident victims.
 We can apply our experience and knowledge to maximize your compensation, and we work diligently to help you obtain it.

 Have You Lost A Loved One In A Head-On Crash?